curology/radiance-ui/README.md

 1. Commit an update to the CHANGELONG.md file with details.
 2. Run `yarn run publish-package` to build the bundled files and publish to NPM.
+3. Push changes made to `package.json` to remote repository
-3. On GitHub, tag a release with the proper version and details.
+4. On GitHub, tag a release with the proper version and details.
 You can do that [here](https://github.com/PocketDerm/radiance-ui/releases/new).